jdhao/blog_source/nifty_nvim_techniques_s8.md

 The above method is not perfect, since `expand('<cfile>')` will also give you results even if your cursor is on a normal words (non-URL).

-A more sophisticated method would be use actual URL patterns and search the current line to get a valid URL.
+A more sophisticated method would be using actual URL patterns and search the current line to get a valid URL.
 A good URL pattern is provided by plugin [vim-highlighturl](https://github.com/itchyny/vim-highlighturl) via `highlighturl#default_pattern()` method.
 With this knowledge, here is a more